Ramgavar

 The Armenian Democratic Liberal Party (Ռամկավար Ազատական Կուսակցութիւն; ՌԱԿ / ADL), often called the Ramgavar Party, is a political party in the Armenian diaspora including the Middle East, Europe, the Americas and Australia.

 It was established in Constantinople in 1921 as a result of the unification of four political parties: the Armenakan Party, the Liberal Party of the Reformed Hunchakians, the Armenian Constitutional Democratic Party (1907–1921), which had acted within the frame of constitutionalism in the Ottoman Empire, and the Armenian Populist Party.

 The party established its main headquarters in Egypt and later Lebanon, with branches in Syria, Greece, France, the United States, Canada, and Argentina.

 In 1991, the Democratic Liberal Party of Armenia was founded in Armenia as a local counterpart to the Ramgavar Party of the diaspora.
-Various rifts within the party caused the formation of rival Armenakan-Democratic Liberal Party in 2009.
+Various rifts within the party caused the formation of the rival Armenakan-Democratic Liberal Party in 2009.
 Both parties were then unified in 2012 under the name "Democratic Liberal Party (Armenia)".

 History

 On 3 March 1872, 46 Armenians came together to form the "Union of Salvation" (not to be confused with the Russian Union of Salvation).
-The organization declared "Gone is our honor; our churches have been violated; they kidnapped our brides and our youth; they have taken away our rights and try to exterminate our nation.."
+The organization declared "Gone is our honor; our churches have been violated; they kidnapped our brides and our youth; they have taken away our rights and try to exterminate our nation."
 On 26 April 1872, villages around Van sent a request, "In order to save ourselves from these evils, we are prepared to follow you even if we must shed blood or die.
 We are ready to go wherever...
 If the alternative to our present condition is to become Russified, let us be Russified together; if it is to be emigration, let us emigrate; if we are to die, let us die."
 These Russian organizations had goals to liberate the Ottoman Armenians from the Ottoman Empire.
 The Union of Salvation served a major step toward the formation of the first Armenian political party, the Armenakan.